HandBrake/HandBrake-docs/source/docs/en/latest/technical/containers.markdown

   - The MP4 format can also be optimized for "fast start" progressive downloads over the Web.
   - It can also include "soft" text subtitles that can be turned on or off, instead of always being hard burned into the video frames.

-- In an MKV, you can store MPEG-4 video created by ffmpeg or x264, or Theora video.
+- In an MKV container, you can store MPEG-4 video created by ffmpeg or x264, or Theora video.
   - Supports H.264, H.265, MPEG-4, MPEG-2 video and VP3 (Vorbis)
   - It stores audio in the AAC, MP3, Vorbis or FLAC formats.
 It can also pass through the Dolby Digital 5.1 (AC3) and Digital Theater Systems (DTS) surround sound formats used by DVDs.
   - It supports chapters, as well as [VariableFrameRate Variable Frame Rate] video.
   - It can include "soft" subtitles that can be turned on or off, instead of always being hard burned into the video frame.
 These can either be bitmap images of the subtitles included on a DVD (known as vobsub) or text.

+- In a WebM container, you can store VP8 or VP9 video.
+  - Supports VP8 and VP9 video codecs.
+  - It stores audio in either Vorbis or Opus formats.
+  - It can include "hard" burned in subtitles.
+"Soft" subtitles are currently unsupported.

-## MP4 vs M4v
+## MP4 vs M4V

 They are the exact same file, the only difference is the extension.
-MP4 vs M4v.
+MP4 vs M4V.

 For MP4 files, HandBrake will automatically use the extension M4V when you pass-through audio (AC3), use SRT subtitles or have chapter markers enabled.